DPH Home > DEHS Home > Programs > Food Facilities

 What We Do

-Inspect places where food is eaten, processed, sold or stored
+Inspect places where food is eaten, processed, sold or stored (restaurants, markets,

-(restaurants, markets, food stands, carnivals, etc.) for sanitation and food safety
+food stands, carnivals, etc.) for sanitation and food safety

-Investigate complaints of suspected foodborne illness, insanitary conditions and other problems
+Investigate complaints of suspected foodborne illness, insanitary conditions and

 Review plans and inspect construction of food facilities

 Inspect wholesale food manufacturers and distributors for sanitation and food safety